-&lt;sup>14 The public sector is aggregated from 4 sectors in the HEI-disaggregated IO table (IO69, IO70, IO71 and IO72a).
+14 The public sector is aggregated from 4 sectors in the HEI-disaggregated IO table (IO69, IO70, IO71 and IO72a).
 Approximately 21% of the sector's final demand is from other sources than government.
-For further discussion of analysing the impact of expenditure switching within an IO context, see Allan et al (2007).
+15 For further discussion of analysing the impact of expenditure switching within an IO context, see Allan et al (2007).

 The recognition of the regional budget constraint implies that multiplier effects on individual sectors are no longer universally positive, as in the conventional case.
 The net changes are again shown in Table 4 and in the lighter shaded bars in Figures 2 and 3.
-In particular, there is a significant contraction in the public sector and a net contraction in other sectors that are more sensitive to changes in general public expenditure rather than the expenditure on output in the HEI sector.
-"Banking and financial services" and the "Business Services" sector show small net reductions in activity.
+In particular, there is a significant contraction in the public sector and a net contraction in " Distribution and retail".
+An overall negative result emerges for employment impacts.
+The net result is a loss of 393 FTE jobs.
+It transpires that average wage expenditures per FTE job in the public sector is amounts to £24,577, whereas for the HEI sector this is significantly higher at £36,221.
+Hence, even if the HEI sector devotes a larger portion of its expenditures to wages than the public sector (59% v 47%) each job in the HEI sector is almost 50% more 'expensive' than in the public sector16.

 In a UK devolved context, changes in public expenditure, determined by the regional government and therefore financed through Barnett, typically involve expenditure switching (and certainly have an opportunity cost in terms of alternative uses within the region), and the multiplier effects are accordingly more subdued.
 Indeed, even the direction of the net impact cannot be known a priori.
 This is a crucial result that appears not to be widely appreciated in existing impact studies.